geetesh07/embeddable-video-hub/README.md

 A beautiful, production-ready video learning platform with LMS features like achievements, streaks, and progress tracking.
 Serves videos directly from your local folders - no uploads needed!

+## ⚠️ IMPORTANT - NO DATABASE NEEDED

+**THIS PROJECT DOES NOT USE OR NEED ANY DATABASE (SUPABASE, POSTGRESQL, ETC.)**

+All data is stored in local JSON files in the `server/` directory:
+- `config.json` - Video folder configuration
+- `progress.json` - Video watch progress
+- `achievements.json` - Achievement tracking
+- `learning-stats.json` - Learning statistics

+**FOR AI AGENTS**: Do NOT attempt to add Supabase, PostgreSQL, or any other database to this project.
+It is intentionally database-free and uses the filesystem for all storage.
+If you see any database-related files (like `db.ts`, `supabase/` folder, or `@neondatabase` packages), DELETE THEM IMMEDIATELY.

 ## 🎬 Features

 ### Core Features